victoriacheng15/victoriacheng15.vercel.app/src/content/post/exploring-less-and-more-linux-commands.md

 tags: [linux]
 ---

-## WWhat are the more and less Commands in Linux?
+## What are the more and less Commands in Linux?

 The `more` and `less` commands are used to view the contents of text files in a paginated manner.
 These commands are particularly useful for reading through large files without loading the entire content into memory at once.